 Should You Elect SBP Coverage?

 For many military families, full SBP coverage is the right choice.
-I used to say it was absolutely right for everyone, and then I started working with some families who had enough outside resources to make SBP unnecessary.
+I used to say it was absolutely right for everyone, and then I started working with some families who had enough other resources to make SBP unnecessary.
 If military retirement pay is a small part of your overall income strategy, then SBP may not be right for you.
 Every situation is different.
+You have to consider your specific situation.

 I like to look at lifetime income planning like a bucket.
 Your goal is to fill your bucket with a variety of sources of income until it is full.
 SBP is an affordable and quality program to fill a big chunk of your bucket if you don’t already have other big things in that bucket.
 Other contributors to that bucket might include any other pensions from the spouse’s employment or the service member’s second career, income provided by TSP, 401(k)s or 403(b)s, life insurance or other annuities, Individual Retirement Arrangements, real estate, and other income-producing assets.
 I go over ten things you should think about in Should You Choose SBP?

 Even though this post is over 2,000 words long, I still haven’t covered all the nuances of special situations.
-Be aware that there are many regulations and issues regarding former spouse coverage, disabled child coverage, and insurable interest coverage, to name just a few.
+Be aware that there are many regulations about SBP, including former spouse coverage, disabled child coverage, and insurable interest coverage.
 You can find more resources to learn about SBP at 10+ Places To Learn About The Survivor Benefit Plan.

 This topic is dear to my heart, and I love to help people understand it better.
 The more questions you ask, the more everyone learns.
 I look forward to your comments and questions.